Battle of Noviodunum

 The Battle of Noviodunum was fought in 369 between the Roman Empire and the Thervingi at Noviodunum, Moesia, modern-day Romania.
 At this time, the leader of the Thervingi, Athanaric was threatening northern Greece.
 Having repulsed the invaders at Daphne, Emperor Valens secured a decisive victory against Athanaric at Noviodunum.
 In September 369, Athanaric accepted an advantageous treaty with Valens, but peace between the Goths and the Romans would turn short-lived.

+A bridge made of ships between Noviodunum and Aliobrix (in modern-day Ukraine) was utilized during the Roman campaign.